 One of the many great joys of my life is to have learned to shoot the 410-bore shotgun.
 Of course, it started on the skeet range--for me, it was Rapid City, SD, back in my Air Force days.
 The gun was a Winchester 101 O/U, 3-barrel set, 20, 28 and 410.
 Later, I had a Remington 870 pump, then a Franchi over/under, a Browning Superposed,

-Holland plant, in London, all impacted my decision to order a matched pair of 410 bore guns —primarily to shoot driven partridge in Spain.
-Now, one doesn’t normally just go to the factory and buy a pair of guns, you place an order — and wait.
+Holland plant, in London, all impacted my decision to order a matched pair of 410 bore guns--primarily to shoot driven partridge in Spain.
+Now, one doesn’t normally just go to the factory and buy a pair of guns, you place an order--and wait.
 In my case, during the COVID pandemic, the stated delivery was 16-18 months, but the wait was nearly three years.

 things you must commit to paper when ordering any type of custom firearm.
 For me, the most important specification was weight, followed by barrel length; I asked for 28” barrels and a weight five and one quarter pounds; anything lighter and shorter is difficult to swing well.

 or easy.
 Holland has been doing this work for well over 100 years.
 The barrels are always the starting point, followed by the action and finally the stocks.
 There’s a lot of back and forth between the departments until the final polishing and finishing of the wood and metal is complete.

 and engraving are just bonuses.
-In the case of this pair of 410s, they have the right weight, balance, fit and feel — with the right trigger pulls and chokes; all “Specifications” that were called out at the time of order and painstakingly created by the craftsmen at Holland and Holland.
+In the case of this pair of 410s, they have the right weight, balance, fit and feel--with the right trigger pulls and chokes; all “Specifications” that were called out at the time of order and painstakingly created by the craftsmen at Holland and Holland.
 The execution was flawless, the guns shoot great and are also works of art!